selfhub/selfhub/CONTRIBUTING.md

 up in your pull request, so try and incorporate upstream changes as much as possible.

-You pick a file by `git add`ing it - you do not make commits during a rebase.
+After all conflicts have been resolved, `git add` each file you changed (you do not make commits during a rebase).

 Once you are done fixing conflicts for a specific commit, run: